robb1e/simple_bdd/README.md

 ### Standard Usage

-The following will call commented method in scope of the current class or module.
+The following will call the commented method in scope of the current class or module.
 (Every RSpec `describe` block is an anonymous class.)

 ``` ruby
 [Gg]iven "Some state" # calls some_state